lwe/gravatarify/README.md

   </tr>
 </table>

-To options globally, access the `Gravatarify.options` hash and set any options which should apply to all gravatar urls there.
+To set the options globally, access the `Gravatarify.options` hash and set any options which should apply to all gravatar urls there.
 Of course all settings can be overridden locally:

     # disable suffix and set default size to 16x16px